What is a PDF?

 - Secure: Offers options to set up different levels of access to protect the content and the whole document, such as watermarks, passwords or digital signatures.

 - Compact: Although PDFs can theoretically contain unlimited amount of information, they can be compressed into a file size that is easy to exchange while retaining full control over the level of image quality.

 - Multi-Dimensional: The PDF format allows you to integrate various types of content — text, images and vector graphics, videos, animations, audio files, 3D models, interactive fields, hyperlinks, and buttons.
 All of these elements can be combined within the same PDF file and organized as a report, a presentation or a portfolio.

 - The PDF was developed as an exchange format for documents.
 The original goal was to preserve and protect the content and layout of a document - no matter what platform or computer program it is viewed on.
-This is why PDFs are hard to edit and sometimes even extracting information from them is a challenge.
+This is why PDFs are hard to edit and extracting information from them, for example, from complex layouts such as tables, can be a challenge.